Detecting Brute Force Attack on GlobalProtect Portal Page

 • In that profile, search for the vulnerability ID 40017 in the search bar and check the enable box.

-• Click the "Edit" Icon under the Threat Name column to open the Edit Time Attribute dialog.
+• Click the "Edit" icon under the Threat Name column to open the Edit Time Attribute dialog.
 Adjust the number of instances detected from the child signature that is being triggered and adjust the time window to trigger the defined action.

 User-added image

-• You can set the action as block-ip with block time can be configured.
-The action can be taken based on the IP source or source and destination.
+• You can set the action as Block IP with a specific block time.
+The action can be taken based on the "IP source" or "IP source and destination".

 User-added image